 In recent years, federal, state, and local governments have taken steps to reduce emissions of greenhouse gases ("GHGs").
 On August 16, 2022, President Biden signed into law the Inflation Reduction Act of 2022 ("IRA"), which includes billions of dollars in incentives for the development of renewable energy, clean hydrogen, clean fuels, electric vehicles, investments in advanced biofuels and supporting infrastructure and carbon capture and sequestration.
 These incentives could accelerate the transition of the economy away from the use of fossil fuels towards lower or zero-carbon emissions alternatives, which could decrease demand for, and in turn the prices of, oil and natural gas and adversely impact our business.
 In addition, the IRA imposes the first ever federal fee on the emission of GHGs through a methane emissions charge.
-Specifically, the IRA amends the Clean Air Act to impose a fee on the emissions to the EPA, including sources in the offshore and onshore petroleum and natural gas production and gathering and boosting source categories.
+Specifically, the IRA amends the Clean Air Act to impose a fee on the emission of methane that exceeds an applicable waste emissions threshold from sources required to report their GHG emissions to the EPA, including sources in the offshore and onshore petroleum and natural gas production and gathering and boosting source categories.
 The methane emissions charge would start in calendar year 2024 at \$900 per ton of methane, increase to \$1,200 in 2025 and be set at \$1,500 for 2026 and each year after.
 Calculation of the fee is based on certain thresholds established in the IRA.
 The methane emissions charge could increase our operators' costs, which could adversely impact our business, financial condition and cash flows.